captainzero93/ESP32-LaserCounter/README.md

 ![Schematic](schematic.png)

-Note: I would recommend the ESP32 platform and to include additional components like the OLED display and input buttons;
+Note: I recommend the ESP32 platform and to include additional components like the OLED display and input buttons;

 - ESP32 development board (replacing the D1 Mini shown in the image)
 - TIP102 NPN transistor for controlling high-power LEDs